abinit/abinit/doc/tutorial/gstore.md

 [[optdriver]] 7   # Enter EPH code.
 [[eph_task]] 11   # GSTORE computation

-It is important to understand, however, that now the use is responsibile for specifying how the k-mesh or the q-mesh should be samples and how symmetries should be used to reduce the number of matrix elements.
-All the variables controlling the GSTORE computation start with the `gstore_` prefix.
-There are default values tailored for the computation of electronic properties, but in some cases you may need to customize or override the default behaviour, depending on your use-case.
-This guide will hopefully help you in understading how the select the right options.

 It is important to understand, however, that the user is now responsible for specifying how the $\kk$-mesh and $\qq$-mesh should be sampled and how symmetries should be applied to reduce the number of matrix elements.
 All variables controlling the GSTORE computation start with the gstore_ prefix.